Angarsk8/platzi_users_scraping/README.md

 ruby run.rb
 ```

-The above commad will scrape the data from some Udemy courses pages (The ones that are in the USERS_PATHS constant in the categories.rb file) and retrieves the relevant data as a JSON and CSV(see below for more information).
+The above commad will scrape the data from some Platzi users profiles (The ones that are in the USERS_PATHS constant in the users.rb file) and retrieves the relevant data as a JSON and CSV(see below for more information).

 ###Sample Outputs